jtlapp/electron-affinity/README.md

 ### Window APIs

 Window APIs are analogous to main APIs, except that they are defined in the renderer and don't return a value.
-All methods of a window API class, including ancestor class methods, are treated as IPC methods except for those declared `private` or prefixed with underscore (`_`) or pound (`#`).
+All methods of a window API class, including ancestor class methods, are treated as IPC methods except for those prefixed with underscore (`_`) or pound (`#`).
 As with main APIs, they can take any number of parameters, including none.

 Here is an example window API called `StatusApi`: